La Crosse County is named for the native Indian game of “la crosse”.

 Old County Courthouse – La Crosse

 Location: 412 6th Street North / Pine Street

 Architect: Hackner, Schroeder and Associates

 Contractor: Peter Nelson & Son

 Description: The building faces east and is a three story contemporary concrete and glass structure.
 The building is located in the center of the city to the northeast of the courthouse.
 On the east side is a portico supported by concrete pillars.
 The windows form horizontal bands around the building.
 The roof line is flat.
 Until 1997, the building served as the courthouse.
 In 2016, the building was converted into housing and a fourth story was added.

 Note: The first courthouse was a wood frame structure built in 1851.
 The second courthouse was designed by C J Ross and built by William Listman in 1867.
-The second courthouse was designed by Hugo Schick and Andrew Roth and constructed by Peter Nelson & Sons in 1903.
+The third courthouse was designed by Hugo Schick and Andrew Roth and constructed by Peter Nelson & Sons in 1903.
 The fourth courthouse was constructed in 1964 to 1965 and is now the County Administration.

 E – Monroe County

 Bell 1903 Courthouse

 County Office Building